Easter Bilby: Chocolate bilbies

 As of 2017, consumers were urged to buy chocolate bilbies with a green tag, signifying that the sale raises funds for the bilby.
-Nevertheless, research has shown that throughout the last decade the concept of the Easter bilby has seen decreased interest in Australia, as shown by online searches and mentions in major newspapers.
+Nevertheless, research has shown that throughout the 2010s the concept of the Easter bilby has seen decreased interest in Australia, as shown by online searches and mentions in major newspapers.
 This, coupled with changes in the Australian chocolate industry, including the decision of Cadbury and Darrell Lea to stop making chocolate bilbies, has meant that the Easter bilby is increasingly a niche product, removed from mainstream Australian culture.
 In 2019, Cadbury announced it will no longer make the chocolate bilbies, and no major supermarkets carried them.

+In 2022, Darrell Lea started making chocolate bilbies again after an eight-year hiatus.